piyushd23/DynamoAI/README.md

 ## Setting up the project
 To set up the project locally, follow these steps:

 Firstly
--Obtain the Google Gemini API key for text and audio search.
+- Obtain the Google Gemini API key for text and audio search.
--Obtain the HuggingFace stable diffusion API key for image generation.
+- Obtain the HuggingFace stable diffusion API key for image generation.

 Clone the repository: git clone
 - Unzip the 2 files named Website.zip & Backend.zip